boazbk/tcs/lec_03_computation.md

 Y[0] = NOT(temp)
 ```

-AON-CIRC is not a practical programming language: it was designed for pedagogical purposes only, as a way to model computation as composition of $AND$, $OR$, and $NOT$.
+AON-CIRC is not a practical programming language: it was designed for pedagogical purposes only, as a way to model computation as the composition of $AND$, $OR$, and $NOT$.
 However, it can still be easily implemented on a computer.

 Given this example, you might already be able to guess how to write a program for computing (for example) $x_0 \wedge \overline{x_1 \vee x_2}$, and in general how to translate a Boolean circuit into an AON-CIRC program.
 However, since we will want to prove mathematical statements about AON-CIRC programs, we will need to precisely define the AON-CIRC programming language.
 Precise specifications of programming languages can sometimes be long and tedious,^[For example the [C programming language specification](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1124.pdf) takes more than 500 pages.] but are crucial for secure and reliable implementations.
 Luckily, the AON-CIRC programming language is simple enough that we can define it formally with relatively little pain.